 Remove Extra Layouts

-To start, delete any current master layouts (left over from the default template) that you don't need.
+To start, delete any current master layouts that you don't need.

 1. To delete a master layout click on it to select it and right-click.